World Cup 2022 countdown: The road to Qatar – who's qualified, who can't and who might

 Nations that can still qualify: Egypt, Senegal, Cameroon, Algeria, Ghana, Nigeria, DR Congo, Morocco, Mali, Tunisia

-The CAF World Cup qualifying play-offs have arrived, with all five spots to be decided in the next week over two legs.
+All five of the CAF World Cup qualifying play-offs are finely poised at the halfway stage ahead of Tuesday's second legs.

-Liverpool team-mates Mohamed Salah and Sadio Mane will face off in a repeat of the Africa Cup of Nations final when Egypt take on Senegal, while fellow heavyweights Ghana and Nigeria have also been paired together.
+Liverpool team-mates Mohamed Salah and Sadio Mane face off again in a repeat of the Africa Cup of Nations final, with Egypt 1-0 up against Senegal from the first leg, while fellow heavyweights Ghana and Nigeria remain goalless after 90 minutes.

-Cameroon and Mali will face Algeria and Tunisia respectively, while DR Congo are up against Morocco in their bid to reach the finals for the first time.
+Cameroon and Mali will go into their reverse fixtures away from home a goal down to Algeria and Tunisia respectively, while DR Congo and Morocco will resume at 1-1 on aggregate.

-The ties will be played over two legs on Friday, March 25 and Tuesday, March 29.

 CONCACAF (North & Central America, and the Caribbean)

-Confirmed World Cup places allocation: Three (one further spot available via inter-confederation play-offs)
+Confirmed World Cup places allocated: Three (one further spot available via inter-confederation play-offs)

 CONMEBOL (South America)